|Elliott Sound Products||Guitar Amplifiers|

 Vast numbers of guitar amps are sold every year, and of those being used, quite a few will fail for one reason or another.
 It is commonly believed that guitar amp makers know what they are doing, and produce the best product they can.
 Anyone who has repaired a number of guitar and bass amps quickly learns that it is a myth that they are well designed.
 Some are, but a great many are not.

 The errors made by the manufacturers are many, and I include some of the best known amps available here.
 I won't name any names, but it's not hard to figure out the popular brands I might be referring to.
-While these makers offer both valve (tube) and transistor amps, I will concentrate on transistor amps here.
+While these makers offer both valve (vacuum tube) and transistor amps, I will concentrate on transistor amps here.
 The design mistakes in valve amps are many and varied, some are relatively minor (but will reduce valve life) while others are close to unforgivable.

 Because repairing valve amps is something that should be left to professionals who know the circuits and their specific quirks (and how to fix some of the more serious design errors) they will not be discussed here.
 Very few guitarists who have paid usually big money for a valve guitar amp will accept major changes ... sometimes even if the changes will improve the sound and increase valve life!